-On Saturday my mom had a celebration at her home for her passionate, intelligent, macho, intrepid, intractable, loving, Rennaisance-Man-of-a husband Guido who passed away last September.
+On Saturday my mom had a celebration at her home for her passionate, intelligent, macho, intrepid, intractable, loving, Rennaisance-Man-of-a husband, Guido, who passed away last September.

 But the one thing Guido wanted that he never got for their last home was a big old rock in his yard.
 He never quite got around to getting one.
 They were too heavy and hard to move.

-It sits in their yard at Hope Ranch in Santa Barbara overlooking a valley more resplendent than any you could find in Tuscany — another of their favorite places on earth.
+It sits in their yard at Hope Ranch in Santa Barbara, overlooking a valley more resplendent than any you could find in Tuscany — another of their favorite places on earth.

 I would love my mom to end this post in her own words.

-“The man I love resisted technology; he ignored the computer, rarely watched TV, refused to have a cell phone and despised atm machines with a white hot passion …
+“The man I love resisted technology.
+He ignored the computer, rarely watched TV, refused to have a cell phone and despised atm machines with a white hot passion …

 “I would sit at my desk and press the button on the answering machine over and over, listening to his message, his voice strung along the wires outside my window with the view of hills and mountains beyond, thinking how even in the farthest future, in the most distant universe, I will recognize his voice anywhere, so distinctive, refracted like light from some small, uncharted star.”